roheen781/Active-Northeast-Journeys/content/tours/Cycle-tour-Meghalaya.md

 +++
-title = "Bicycle Tour of Meghalaya" description = "Cycling tour in Meghalaya: 5 to 12 days" weight = "11"
+title = "Bicycle Tour of Meghalaya" description = "Cycling in Meghalaya: The abode of clouds | 6 to 12 days" weight = "11"

 tags = ["Moderate to Tough","Meghalaya"]